 When is a fee a tax?
 When Grover Norquist says so.

-The Inquirer reported last week that anti-tax guru Norquist was the wizard behind the Oz-like fiscal contortions of the GOP-controlled state legislature, which has refused to consider raising revenue of any kind in the face of a massive debt.
+The Inquirer reported last week that antitax guru Norquist was the wizard behind the Oz-like fiscal contortions of the GOP-controlled Pennsylvania legislature, which has refused to consider raising revenue of any kind.

 It was Norquist and his D.C.-based group, Americans for Tax Reform, who advanced the "no tax" pledge signed by hundreds of elected officials, including Gov. Corbett and 34 members of the Pennsylvania General Assembly.

-The state House - in keeping with Corbett's "no way, no-how" to new taxes - has buried any proposals to place a levy on Marcellus Shale natural gas extraction.
+The state House has buried any proposals to place a levy on Marcellus Shale natural gas extraction.

-But this month Senate President Pro Tempore Joe Scarnati (R., Jefferson) bit the bullet and offered up a shale gas "impact fee" with proceeds funneled to affected areas.
+But this month Senate President Pro Tempore Joe Scarnati (R., Jefferson) bit the bullet and offered a shale gas "impact fee" with proceeds to go to affected areas.

-Over in the governor's office, Corbett remains unwavering in his campaign-era hard line over tax increases, but in recent months has shown some hint of openness - if not support - of the prospect of an "impact fee."
+Over in the governor's office, Corbett remains unwavering, but in recent months has shown some hint of openness - if not support - to an "impact fee."

-Because Grover -arbiter of all things fiscal throughout the land - said so.
+Until now.
+Because Grover - arbiter of all things fiscal throughout the land - said so.

-The Pittsburgh Post-Gazette today reports that Norquist sent a letter to Sen. Mary Jo White (R., Venango) whose committee would have to consider the shale fee pronouncing it, in fact, a tax.
+The Pittsburgh Post-Gazette on Wednesday reported that Norquist sent a letter to Sen. Mary Jo White (R., Venango), whose committee would have to consider the shale fee, pronouncing it, in fact, a tax.

 "Make no mistake, this proposal is a tax increase based on any honest and objective analysis," Norquist wrote.